zelisinho/anypoint-examples/http-oauth-authorization-code-web/README.md

 #### Building the example in Studio ####

-1. Firstly, open http-authorization-code-web.xml in Anypoint Studio.
-Replace the values *${keystore.keyPassword}*, *${keystore.password}* and *${truststore.password}* with the corresponding data you entered while creating a keystore and a trust store using the commandline - see the previous section.
+1. Firstly, open http-authorization-code-web.xml in Anypoint Studio and go to Global Elements.
+Inside TLS Context element replace the values for keystore keyPassword, keystore password  and truststore password with the corresponding data you entered while creating a keystore and a trust store using the commandline - see the previous section.
+2. Then go to HTTP Request Configuration element and open the Authentication tab.
+Fill in the client_id and client_secret you got in the previous section.
 2. Deploy your Mule Project to the embedded Mule server by right-clicking the project in the Package Explorer, then selecting **Run As... > Mule Application**.
 2. In any Web browser, enter the following URL: